ace26597/Home-Automation-System/README.md

 # Home-Automation-System
-A simple cost efficient home automation system using NodeMCU module and various sensors with Blynk Sensors used-
+A simple cost efficient home automation system using NodeMCU module and various sensors with Blynk App.

+ Sensors used-

  DHT 11 - temperature and humidity sensor.